DataDog/kafka-kit/cmd/topicmappr/README.md

   topicmappr [command]

 Available Commands:
-  help           Help about any command rebuild Build a partition map for one or more topics
+  help        Help about any command rebuild     Rebuild a partition map for one or more topics

 Flags:
   -h, --help               help for topicmappr